 Can Guppies Recover from Stress and Sickness?

-Yes, in many cases they can recover fully.
+Yes, in many cases they recover fully.
+Recovery depends on:

 Mild stress-related behavior often improves within a few days.